373: “Bishop Athanasius of Alexandria…aggressive opponent of Arianism and polemicist against Judaism died today.”

 1894: The funeral of Jesse Seligman, who passed away on April 23 in California, took place today at Temple Emanu-El in New York City.

-1895: Birthdate of Lorenz Hart.
-Born of Jewish-German immigrants, Hart was a highly productive lyricist for Broadway musicals and films.
+1895: Birthdate of Lorenz Hart, the son Jewish-German immigrants who was a highly productive lyricist for Broadway musicals and films.
 He is the Hart in the team of Rogers and Hart.
 Some of the tunes you might recognize are “Blue Moon,” “The Lady is a Tramp” and “The Most Beautiful Girl in the world.”
 He passed away in 1943.

 1895: In New York, Isidor Bader took a seven year old “deaf and dumb boy” who had been abandoned by an un-known man and woman to the police station of on Madison Street.